Pat Dowell: Aldermanic career

-In 2018, J.B.
-Pritzker appointed Dowell a member of the gubernatorial transition's Job Creation and Economic Opportunity Committee.
+In 2018, J. B. Pritzker appointed Dowell a member of the gubernatorial transition's Job Creation and Economic Opportunity Committee.

 In the runoff of the 2019 Chicago mayoral election, Dowell endorsed Toni Preckwinkle.

 On May 17, three days prior to her inauguration, Lori Lightfoot announced that she would be naming Dowell to be the City Council's budget chairman.
 Dowell has generally aligned with Lightfoot's preferences in votes on the City Council, and has supported each of Lightfoot's budgets.
 However, she has dissented from the mayor on occasion, such as by casting the only vote on the City Council against the creation of a tax increment financing district to fund an extension of the CTA Red Line to 130th Street.
 She also, alongside other alderman from downtown wards, criticized Lightfoot's decision to permit the NASCAR Chicago Street Race to be held in the downtown.
 Despite being a regular ally of Lightfoot on the City Council, Dowell endorsed Brandon Johnson against Lightfoot in the 2023 Chicago mayoral election.

+Under Mayor Brandon Johnson, Dowell became the first woman to chair the City Council's Committee on Finance.

+In September 2024, Dowell signed an open letter opposing Mayor Johnson's efforts to oust Public Schools CEO Pedro Martinez and calling for Martinez to be retained as schools CEO.